Unique Device Identification (UDI System)

 d) Establishment of the UDI Database (UDID)

-- The UDI database must support the use of all core UDI database data elements;
+- The Unique Device Identification database must support the use of all core UDI database data elements;

 - For the initial submission and updates of the identifying information and other device data elements in the UDI database, the manufacturer must be responsible;